hoshangc09/used-car-price-prediction/README.md

 ## Overview

-This GitHub repository contains a predictive model for used car pricing, designed to help used car dealerships optimize their inventory and pricing strategies.
-The model identifies significant factors that affect used car pricing, enabling informed decision-making to enhance profitability.
+This repository hosts a Jupyter notebook that outlines the creation of a predictive model for used car pricing.
+Aimed at assisting used car dealerships, this model helps in understanding the critical factors influencing vehicle prices, thereby guiding inventory and pricing decisions.

 ## CRISP-DM Framework

-This project follows the CRISP-DM process, a standard in the industry for data projects, encompassing:
+The project is structured around the CRISP-DM methodology, ensuring a systematic approach to data mining that includes:

 1. Business Understanding
 2. Data Understanding